georgesterpu/avsr-tf1/README.md

 in Trinity College Dublin, Ireland.

 Written entirely in Python, Sigmedia-AVSR aims to provide a simple and reproducible way of training and evaluating speech recognition models based on sequence to sequence neural networks.
+Sigmedia-AVSR can exploit both auditory and visual speech modalities, considered either independently (ASR, VSR) or together (AVSR).

 Rather than providing a dense documentation to the users and contributors, the Sigmedia-AVSR code is designed (or strives) to be intuitive and self-explanatory, encouraging researchers and developers to understand the entire codebase and propose improvements at its lowest levels.
 Hence we want it be more of a flexible research system than a black box for production.
 For didactic purposes, please refer to Sigmedia-ASR, which is the single modality precursor written in a more compact form and no longer maintained.

+### Architecture

 # Core functionalities